Downrest/Dababybase/README.md

 * Innovative systems
 * Approved by Joe mama

 So what are you waiting for?
-Go [download](https://www.youtube.com/watch?v=UsK0YgSiLzY) it now!
+Go *[REDACTED]* it now!
 And save yourself some time with your best friend, DABABY DATABASE. *Anyways please buy the latest version for only $499.99, please, do it.
 I'm a father with 3 children, and we are all homeless.
 I have a gun to my neck and I want to-*

 Hello there!
 This is an automted message.
 We are sorry for making you feel uncomfortable.
 We are not responsible for the any injuries, accidents, volcanoes, tsunamis, fatigue, or dangers that you may face.
 Remember, you bought this for a reason.